-Staff at the Canadian Securities Administrators (the "CSA") have published a recent notice (see here) based on a review conducted by the securities regulatory authorities in Alberta, British Columbia, Ontario and Québec.
+Staff at the Canadian Securities Administrators (the "CSA") have published CSA Staff Notice 51-357 - Staff Review of Reporting Issuers in the Cannabis Industry (see here) based on a review conducted by the securities regulatory authorities in Alberta, British Columbia, Ontario and Québec.
 Staff reviewed the disclosure of 70 reporting issuers operating in the cannabis industry.
 This review included reporting issuers with varying levels of involvement in the industry and with operations in different countries.

 Staff were seeking to highlight good disclosure practices for issuers in the cannabis industry so that investors are provided with transparent information about financial performance and risks and uncertainties, to support informed investing decisions.
 Staff noted that the cannabis industry had benefited from increasingly permissive legal frameworks and had grown significantly as an emerging public market sector.
 The review identified industry specific disclosure deficiencies, which are notable given the recent rapid growth of this industry and perhaps in recent weeks, the volatility experienced in and around the implementation of federal legalization.

 The review identified three categories of what they felt were substantive disclosure deficiencies.

 Licensed cannabis producers ("LPs") often did not provide sufficient information in their financial statements and management’s discussion and analysis ("MD&A") for an investor to understand their financial performance, including: